SimonPhoenix96/yt-livestream-grabber/README.md

 # yt-livestream-grabber
-scrapes youtube to check if user live if so then it'll download the stream.
+scrapes youtube to check if user live if so then it'll download the stream. setup cronjob for this for max automation.

 # Linux Usage